-For the year ended December 31, 2016, construction services revenue represented 9% of total revenues, down from 37% of total revenues for the year ended December 31, 2015.
-The significant decrease in 2016 is a result of the May 2016 Fort McMurray wildfire which caused the suspension of work for over two months in the summer, right at the start of the prime construction services season.
-Adding to the drop in construction service work was the slower than expected ramp-up of operations by some of our customers after the wildfire coupled with the deferral of many of our customers construction services plans due to the downturn in our industry.
+For the year ended December 31, 2017, construction services revenue represented 7% of total revenues, down slightly from 9% of total revenues for the year ended December 31, 2016.
+The prior year construction services revenues were negatively impacted by the May 2016 Fort McMurray wildfire, which caused the suspension of work for over two months in the summer at the start of the prime construction services season.
+Construction services revenues were lower than anticipated for the current year as a result of a plant fire experienced by one of our clients in March 2017 which caused the client to suspend the awarding of many of the anticipated construction services projects through the balance of the year.